 - Solution #1.16: CHF can generate the CDRs based on the supported feature negotiation.
 Unsupported information in the Open API will not be stored in the CDRs.

 - Solution #1.17: Depending on the operator’s selection.

+- Solution #1.x: Reuse the existing reserved range to store undefined value.

 Editor’s note: Further evaluation is FFS.